mscroggs/symfem/README.md

 3
 ```

 The reference types of the subentities can be obtained.
-These can be used to crate reference
+This can be used to create a reference
 representing a subentity:
 ```python
 import symfem